 Beyond making the operations flexible and the specification process simpler, leveraging the programming languages' expressivity, it enhances the integration process with other tools, as the result of many protocols can be processed together with the aid of external libraries in the middle of the calibration workflow, and even directly integrate with further tools (monitoring, data provider, etc.).

-The protocols are still distinguished by the possibility of tuning the exact acquisition experiment, as the sequence of pulses that should be played during the experiment and their exact timing.
-This is only available within a protocol, and constitutes a unit of computation.
-It is often associated to a typical post-processing, which is then convenient to keep together, but it could also be replaced (though it is often more convenient to realize any further processing on top of it).
-And similarly for the related update and report.

-Even though the flexibility described above might lessen the need of a wide range of protocols due to this possibility of moving the post-processing at a different level, it also accommodates potential extensions of the protocols, in addition to those provided by \Qibocal itself.
-These new protocols just need to be registered and in included in the executor object, for them to be available to the executor at runtime.